DotCamp/ultimate-blocks-legacy/readme.txt

 = I Need Help with Gutenberg =

-[Join Our Facebook Group](https://www.facebook.com/groups/ultimateblocks/) and ask us.
+[Join Our Support Community](https://community.ultimateblocks.com/) or [Join Our Facebook Group](https://www.facebook.com/groups/ultimateblocks/) and ask us.
 We will help you.

 == Screenshot ==